 After having the table cleared, Sangita offered chamomile tea, which was a wonderful suggestion after such a heavy meal.
-It was accompanied with dark chocolate and chocolate coated almonds (as if I needed more to eat!).
+It was accompanied by dark chocolate and chocolate-coated almonds (as if I needed more to eat!).

-Sangita was sweet enough to offer me vanilla ice cream for dessert, but I had my mind set on the mango and rice Thai dessert.
-She said it required preparation and apologised for unavailability, and it was understandable as it was already too late by the time I got done with dinner.
+Sangita was sweet enough to offer me vanilla ice cream for dessert, but I had my mindset on the mango and rice Thai dessert.
+She said it required preparation and apologized for unavailability, and it was understandable as it was already too late by the time I got done with dinner.
 I turned down the ice cream offer (being a little conscious about my throat given Covid19).